History of same-sex unions: Classical Europe, Middle East, and China

-There are records of same-sex marriage dating back to the first century A.D.
-Nero was the first, though there is no legal provision for this in Roman Law, and it was banned in the Roman Empire in the fourth in a law of 342 A.D., but the text is corrupt, "marries a woman" nubit feminam might be cubit infamen "goes to bed in a dishonorable manner with a man" as a condemnation of homosexual behavior between men.
+There are records of same-sex marriage dating back to the first century AD.
+Nero was the first, though there is no legal provision for this in Roman Law, and it was banned in the Roman Empire in a law from 342 A.D.
+The text, however, is corrupt.
+"Marries a woman" nubit feminam might be cubit infamen "goes to bed in a dishonorable manner with a man" as a condemnation of homosexual behavior between men.

 Conubium existed only between a civis Romanus and a civis Romana (that is, between a male Roman citizen and a female Roman citizen), so that a marriage between two Roman males (or with a slave) would have no legal standing in Roman law (apart, presumably, from the arbitrary will of the emperor in the two aforementioned cases).

-Same-sex marriage was outlawed on December 16, 342 AD by the Christian emperors Constantius II and Constans.
+Same-sex marriage was outlawed on 16 December 342 AD by the Christian emperors Constantius II and Constans.
 This law specifically outlaws marriages between men and reads as follows: